 - ABC Game: Pick a category (food, animals, fictional characters and more) and then the players take turns going through the alphabet naming items that fit into that category.
 For example, food: Apple, Bread, Carrot and so on.

 These games can keep kids occupied for long stretches of time and, best of all, they are great for family bonding.
 My family still laughs about the time we played car bingo and our 21st century kids didn’t know what a payphone was; I had to show them a picture on my smartphone!

 So strap in, start up and get creative.
 You can adapt these games however you like — my 8-year-old likes to play “three questions” to see if he can figure out which vehicle his construction-obsessed little brother will surely choose.
 And of course, you can make up your own.

-Do you have a car game you love to play with your kids?
+Do you have a brain building game you love to play with your kids in the car?

 About Suzanne Bouffard: Suzanne Bouffard is a writer, developmental psychologist, and author of The Most Important Year: Pre-Kindergarten and the Future of Our Children.
 You can find her articles at suzannebouffard.com or follow her on Twitter @SuzanneBouffard.